koding/koding/docs/Environments.md

         ` { provider: "digitalocean" } ` to get a list of `Machine` instances
         from *DigitalOcean* provider.

-      - **requireMachine** : this also supports queries but this is designed to ask user which `JMachine` wants to use.
-This is using by `kodingAppsController` which prompts a machine list dialog provided by `ComputeController.UI.askMachineForApp` for given application.
-User can select and mark selected machine as default which provides to bypass this dialog for the next time.
-This information is kept under appStorage of `ComputeController` and its strcitly defined by application name and the version.

     To run the `initScript` (`JProvisioner`) of machine one can use the `runInitScript` method of `ComputeController` which runs the init script in a `TerminalModal` by default.
 Can be run as background process too by